-3.12 Breastfeeding: Guideline to Support Successful Feeding of Healthy Term
+Breast Feeding: Guideline to Support Successful Feeding of Healthy Term Babies

-Babies who are slow to feed and guideline Decontamination of breast pump equipment.
+& Decontamination of breast pump equipment

-- express frequently (at least eight times in 24 hours, including once at night) especially in the first two to three weeks following delivery, to optimise long-term milk supply. - overcome expressing difficulties where necessary, particularly where milk supply is inadequate, or if less than 750ml in 24 hours is expressed by day ten. - stay close to their baby when expressing milk. - use their milk for mouth care when their baby is not tolerating oral feeds, and later to tempt their baby to feed. - A formal review of expressing is undertaken a minimum of four times in the first two weeks to support optimum expressing and milk supply. - Mothers/parents receive care that supports the transition to breastfeeding, including support to: - recognise and respond to feeding cues. - o use skin-to-skin contact to encourage instinctive feeding behavior. - o position and attach their baby for breastfeeding. - o recognise effective feeding. - o overcome challenges when needed. - Mothers/parents are provided with details of voluntary support for breastfeeding which they can choose to access at any time during their baby's stay. - Mothers/parents are supported through the transition to discharge home from hospital, including having the opportunity to stay overnight/for extended periods to support the development of their confidence and modified responsive feeding.
+- express frequently (at least eight times in 24 hours, including once at night) especially in the first two to three weeks following delivery, to optimise long-term milk supply. - overcome expressing difficulties where necessary, particularly where milk supply is inadequate, or if less than 750ml in 24 hours is expressed by day ten. - stay close to their baby when expressing milk. - use their milk for mouth care when their baby is not tolerating oral feeds, and later to tempt their baby to feed. - A formal review of expressing is undertaken a minimum of four times in the first two weeks to support optimum expressing and milk supply. - Mothers/parents receive care that supports the transition to breastfeeding, including support to: - o recognise and respond to feeding cues. - o use skin-to-skin contact to encourage instinctive feeding behavior. - o position and attach their baby for breastfeeding. - o recognise effective feeding. - overcome challenges when needed. - Mothers/parents are provided with details of voluntary support for breastfeeding which they can choose to access at any time during their baby's stay.

+Mothers/parents are supported through the transition to discharge home from hospital, including having the opportunity to stay overnight/for extended periods to support the development of their confidence and modified responsive feeding.

-3.13 Valuing parents as partners in care
+3.12 Valuing parents as partners in care